 Moving head or intelligent lights are motorized and programmable.
 They can pan, rotate, change focus, change colors and patterns, and more.
-While they take a bit more effort to operate effectively, they can dramatically enhance a live stage scene.
+While they take a bit more effort to operate effectively, their lighting effects can dramatically enhance a live stage scene.

 Laser lights show up frequently at high-impact events like concerts.
 They’re extremely bright and focused, and they don’t do much in terms of adding overall light or brightness to a space.
 Instead, they’re more for decoration or atmosphere.

 That isn’t to say they’re boring — far from it.
-Laser lights bring an intensity to your live space that nothing else can match.
+Laser lights bring an intensity to your stage lighting design that nothing else can match.
 They just can’t serve as a primary light source.

 Live Events Are Back.
 Bluewater Is Ready to Execute.